hernanmd/BioSmalltalk/repository/BioPopulation.package/BioBreed.class/README.md

-Represents a species including its synonyms and any relevant locations.
+Represents a species breed including its synonyms and any relevant locations.

 Instance Variables
-	locations:		<Object>
+	locations:		<Collection>
-	synonyms:		<Object>
+	synonyms:		<Collection>

 locations
 	- xxxxx